egu3334/audio-simulator/README.md

 After cloning the repository, the program can be opened in Processing. https://processing.org/

-With Processig downloaded, the Beads library must also be installed which can be done with the followinng instructions. http://www.beadsproject.net/
+With Processing downloaded, the Beads library must also be installed which can be done with the followinng instructions. http://www.beadsproject.net/